 After your session is filled, or after the registration deadline is reached, you may get requests from scouts’ parents and/or leaders to open up one more spot.
 You are welcome to put those kids on a waiting list or open a spot if you would like.
 If you want to let them in, just notify me, and I can open a spot with their registrar on the phone so they can register as soon as I make a spot for them.
 What you do about these requests is entirely up to you.

 Please make sure that at the end of your session all blue cards are returned to the Scouts.
 That is their record of what they accomplished.
 You may sign off the ones that are complete or indicate which requirements remain for partials.
 In both cases give two sections of the card to the Scout and keep the section marked counselor’s copy for your records.
 Some find it helpful to photocopy the entire card before dividing it up.
 The church library will be open with a copy machine at your disposal.

 Thanks again for sharing your time and talents with the Scouts who will attend our MB Clinic.
 You are the BEST!

 Thanks & YiS,

-All Merit Badge Counselors must complete Youth Protection Training, file an Adult Application (and Merit Badge Counselor Information Form); and be approved by the local council.
+All Merit Badge Counselors must complete Youth Protection Training, file an Adult Application (and merit badge selection form: MBSignup2017); and be approved by the local council.
 (See the Guide for Merit Badge Counselors for additional details.)